Rep. Fallon to Newsmax: Trump Charges About 'Silencing Dissent'

-There is no excuse for any fair-minded American, no matter what party, to sit silently on the potential that former President Donald Trump will face charges in New York, as it's a "sham" and a "fraud," Rep. Pat Fallon said on Newsmax Sunday.
+There is no excuse for any fair-minded American, no matter what party, to sit silently on the potential that former President Donald Trump will face charges in New York, as it's a "sham" and a "fraud," Rep. Pat Fallon told Newsmax on Sunday.

 "This isn't about President Trump," the Texas Republican said during Sunday's special coverage on Newsmax after Trump's announcement that he expects to be charged with a crime by Manhattan District Attorney Alvin Bragg.
 "This is about silencing dissent.
 And if they can come for him, they're coming for you next; and that's really why we need to look at this."